Proposed FEC Rule Would Further Constrain Foreign Election Contributions

 Trump Jr. accepted the offer of a meeting with a Russian delegation in 2016 because of a promise that he would receive "dirt" on Hillary Clinton, even though he was told it would be coming, in part, from a "Russian government attorney."

-Ultimately, according to the accounts of people involved in the meeting and the report by former special counsel Robert Mueller, that Russian attorney gave Trump Jr., and his colleagues a tip about Democratic fundraisers allegedly linked with Russian money.
+Ultimately, according to the accounts of people involved in the meeting and the report by Mueller, that Russian attorney gave Trump Jr. and his colleagues a tip about Democratic fundraisers allegedly linked with Russian money.

 Mueller's office assessed that although there might have been some basis for a criminal prosecution in connection with the Trump Tower meeting, the law requires proof that someone violating the statute knew he was breaking it.